Stochastic Calculus and Hochschild Homology: Introduction

 The goal of this paper is two-folded.
 The first is to build up the probabilistic theory of topological correlation functions in this example as a large variance limit of stochastic process (Definition \ref{defn-Top}).
 The second is to illustrate the relation between probabilistic topological correlations and aspects of noncommutative geometry.
 We hope this example would shed some light on deeper connections between stochastic calculus and topological quantum field theories.

 \textbf{Acknowledgment}.
-The authors would like to thank Chenlin Gu for helpful communications.
+The authors would like to thank Chenlin Gu and Elton Hsu for helpful communications.
 This work of S. L. is supported by the National Key R \& D Program of China (NO. 2020YFA0713000).